hicommonwealth/commonwealth/packages/load-testing/readme.md

 queries to different data in the database thus simulating a real world scenario.
 If all virtual users use the same JWT, performance results will be biased since the database can cache the specific data that is queried repeatedly.

+# Creating API Request Functions
+- Use `k6/http` not Axios or the native node `http` module.
+- k6 currently doesn't natively support ignoring metrics for HTTP requests from `setup` and `teardown` functions (see [this GitHub Issue][10] for context) but there is a workaround described [here][11].
+To use this workaround, ensure that any tests that make HTTP requests in setup or teardown functions have an options object that extend the `IgnoreLifecycleMetrics` configuration.
+- Use `check` functions to ensure requests were successful.

 # Generating Tests from OpenAPI Spec
 Execute the `generate-load-tests` command from the root of the repository to generate a javascript load test in `/packages/load-testing/generated-load-test`.
 Note that this Javascript test must be converted to Typescript and